PataphysicalSociety/soupault.app/site/reference-manual.md

 Soupault is distributed as a single, self-contained executable, so installing it from a binary release package it trivial.

-You can download it from files.baturin.org/software/soupault.
-Prebuilt executables are available for Linux (x86-64, statically linked), macOS (x86-64), and Microsoft Windows (32-bit, Windows 7 and newer).
+You can download it from [files.baturin.org/software/soupault](https://files.baturin.org/software/soupault) or from [GitHub releases](https://github.com/dmbaturin/soupault/releases).
+Prebuilt executables are available for Linux (x86-64, statically linked), macOS (x86-64), and Microsoft Windows (64-bit).

 Just unpack the archive and copy the executable wherever you want.